bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 ### Vertical

-Spinbuttons can be oriented in vertical mode
+Spinbuttons can be oriented in vertical mode:

 ```html
 <template>